stax76/mpv-scripts/README.md

-Collection of mpv scripts for Windows and Linux, macOS support is limited.
+Collection of mpv scripts for Windows and Linux, macOS support is limited/untested.

-search_menu is documented here, all other scripts are documented directly in the script via code comment at the beginning of the script.
+command_palette and search_menu are documented here, all other scripts are documented directly in the script via code comment at the beginning of the script.

+- [command_palette](#command_palette) - Searchable menu for bindings, commands, properties,
+  the playlist, chapters and audio/subtitle tracks.
+This script is available as preview version as I intent to improve it.
-- [search_menu](#search_menu) - Searchable menu to search for bindings, commands, properties, playlist entries and audio/subtitle tracks.
+- [search_menu](#search_menu) - Searchable menu for bindings, commands, properties, playlist entries and audio/subtitle tracks.
-- [auto-mode.lua](auto-mode.lua) - Use mpv as video player, music player and image viewer.
+- [auto_mode.lua](auto_mode.lua) - Use mpv as video player, music player and image viewer.
-- [delete-current-file.lua](delete-current-file.lua) - Moves the currently playing file instantly to the recycle bin.
+- [delete_current_file.lua](delete_current_file.lua) - Moves the currently playing file instantly to the recycle bin.
-- [file-rating.lua](file-rating.lua) - Writes a star rating to the filename of the currently playing file.
+- [file_rating.lua](file_rating.lua) - Writes a star rating to the filename of the currently playing file.
 - [history.lua](history.lua) - Writes date, time, playtime and filename to a log file.
 - [osm.lua](osm.lua) - Shows a customizable on screen menu.
 - [misc.lua](misc.lua)